HackerYou/HYFallBootcamp2014/3-JavaScript/Week 5/Day 3/1a-jquery.md

 * the API (methods & properties) for manipulating the DOM can be limiting
 * the API requires quite a bit of coding
-* different browsers implement the API differently
+* different browsers implement the API differently.

-The solution is to use **[jQuery](http://jquery.com/)**, "The Write Less, Do More, JavaScript Library". jQuery is simply a huge JavaScript function.
-With jQuery we get a cross-browser and simpler way of manipulating the DOM. jQuery, conveniently, also gives us animations and a way to handle events (like mouse clicks).
+jQuery is the solution to poor cross-browser APIs. jQuery is a JavaScript Library that makes doing things with the DOM much, much easier.
+Without it, your JavaScript would be much harder to write and your code would be much longer.

+**jQuery is JavaScript**.
+When you write jQuery, you are writing javascript, you can and will still use all the existing things you learned about numbers/strings/arrays/objects and if statements.

 ## Tutorial: manipulating the DOM with jQuery